ZWMiller/svdRec/README.md

 An example of using this system can be found here: [Movie Lens Recommender](svdRec_example.ipynb).
 In short, given a user item matrix this module can reliably find similar items based on user input.
+It can also reliably find items that a user will be interested in based on their history with other items in the set.

 Below, the ID for Toy Story 2 is input and the most similar items are _Toy Story_, _A Bug's Life_, _Who Framed Roger Rabbit?_, and _Finding Nemo_.
 All of these are animated children's movies, with the majority being Pixar movies.